AsahiP/Foodspire/README.md

 1. Be aware how information is formatted when using a dataset I had spent more time than I would have liked to experimenting with object type conversion because of how the information was stored in my dataset.
+As well looking thoroughly over the data to ensure that the data I need is organized in a usable way.
+This sounds like common sense, but the app's creation was initialized with food allergies in mind.
+Though I saw recipes were categorized with some allergy categories, there were other allergy categories that were more complex to sort and use.
+        For example, some allergies listed "Peanut allergies" but I would have to go through the entire recipe list to ensure there wasn't any other nut exposure in the ingredients or instructions in order to fulfill the "nut allergy" preference.

 2. Learning how to plan for a coding project such as this